 School encourage parents and children to visit the school and meet their new teacher prior to joining the school.
 A member of staff will show the child and parents around school and be available to answer any questions.

 Meetings are organised in the summer term prior to entry into EYFS.
-Karen Pilling meets with SENCOs from feeder schools to discuss individual needs prior to the Year 6 pupils leaving in July.
+Kate Ortoft meets with SENCOs from feeder schools to discuss individual needs prior to the Year 6 pupils leaving in July.

 If you would like to view Manchester’s Local Offer please click here.